wzulfikar/lifelog/uncategorized/index.md

 # Uncategorized

-Here are things that I wrote. use pull request instead of sync
+Here are things I wrote but yet didn't/couldn't decide where to put.
+Ya know what i mean 😁